 Employers, or their agents, are generally required to make regular online payroll submissions for each pay period during the year detailing payments and deductions made from employees on or before the date they are paid to the employees.

-More detailed guidance and information on operating your payroll under Real Time Information can be found at www.gov.uk/paye-for-employers or in our Payroll Real Time Information factsheet.
+In addition, more detailed guidance and information on operating your payroll under Real Time Information can be found at www.gov.uk/paye-for-employers or in our Payroll Real Time Information factsheet.

 What tax do I have to deduct?

-By using the calculators provided on HMRC’s website or equivalent software, you should be able to calculate the tax and NI due in respect of your employees.
+Firstly, by using the calculators provided on HMRC’s website or equivalent software, you should be able to calculate the tax and NI due in respect of your employees.

 The tax due for a particular employee is calculated by reference to their gross pay with a deduction for their tax free pay which reflects their particular circumstances (using their coding notice and the pay date).
 The remainder of the pay is subject to tax and this is calculated using the Basic PAYE tools or software.